nikvdp/agentgrunt/gpt_tools/README_ai.md

 Before you proceed with answering the user's requests do the following:
 - Print the contents of code_exploration.py and read them so you understand what functionalities are available to you.
-- Load the functions from `code_exploration.py` into memory
+- Load the contents of `code_exploration.py` into so that you can use the functions
 - Configure `git` to make commits (use `git config` to set a username and email).